joecummings/personal-websitev2/tutorials_md/tutorials.md

 ```
 *Example of how the sequence "The dog went to the park" would be masked in pre-training of BERT.*

 The model then is tasked with predicting the correct missing token.
-So rather than processing the left context of a sequence and trying predict the next token, BERT had to learn how to predict at random spots in the sentence.
+So rather than processing the left context of a sequence and trying predict the next token, BERT has to learn how to predict at random spots in the sentence.

-> I was a little disappointed in the paper and in the many, many people who have since created posts about BERT because none of them I feel adequitely explains *why* the MLM is the missing ingredient to making bidirectional encoding work.

 While MLM models the relationship between tokens in a sequence, BERT is also trained on with something called **"next sentence prediction"**, which models the relationships between sentences.
 This is very useful for question answering, summarization, and multiple-choice tasks.
 The data is encoded as shown below.